 Those wondering how to hire a sales rep are often curious about how to structure an interview or the types of interview questions to ask.
-In general, behavioral interviews are best when you’re hiring sales reps.
-Your interview questions should be focused on the job seeker’s interpersonal skills such as listening, as well as their sales experience.
+Your interview questions should be focused on the job seeker’s interpersonal skills, such as listening, as well as their sales experience.
 Candidates should be able to provide you with examples of how they interact with people and what kinds of sales they’ve done.

-Keep in mind that some interview questions may violate state or federal labor law, such as asking about family, marital status, age, or criminal background.
-No worries, we provide several helpful guides below to give you a starting point for what to ask and what to avoid.
+Keep in mind that some interview questions may violate state or federal labor law, such as asking about family or marital status, age, or criminal background.
+Below are several helpful guides to give you a starting point for what to ask and what to avoid.

-A best practice to ensure fairness across all candidates, as well as to avoid discrimination, is to use an interview scorecard to keep track of the feedback on each candidate.
+A best practice to ensure fairness across all candidates and avoid discrimination is to use an interview scorecard to keep track of the feedback on each candidate.
 This is especially true if your sales reps are interviewed by more than one person, such as an HR rep or a department manager.
 We’ve provided several examples in our article on interview evaluation scorecards that you can download and customize for your sales rep interviews.

-6. Put Your Sales Rep Job Offer in Writing
+6. Put Your Sales Rep’s Job Offer in Writing

 Once you find the best candidate, it’s time to put your job offer in writing.
-Your sales rep job offer should include more than a start date and job title, as shown below.
-It needs to be specific and can include the job description as an attachment.
+Your sales rep job offer should include more than a start date and job title; it needs to be specific and should include the job description as an attachment that the candidate signs off on, noting their ability to achieve the requirements of the role.
 Further, the compensation amount and how it’s to be calculated should be included in the job offer letter so that the sales rep understands how they’re getting paid.

 7. Hire & Onboard Your Sales Rep

-If you use an applicant tracking system (ATS) like Freshteam, hiring is simple.
+If you use an ATS, hiring can be simple.
 You can send the candidate reminders along with forms they need to sign and documents they need to review.
-Otherwise, you can use our new hire checklist to make sure you don’t forget to gather the proper paperwork for your new sales rep, such as their W-4 tax withholding forms or I-9 documentation.
+If all hiring is done in-house, use a new hire checklist to make sure you don’t forget to gather the proper paperwork for your new sales rep, such as their W-4 tax withholding forms or I-9 documentation.

-In fact, onboarding a new hire often requires days, weeks, and months of training and support to ensure your new hire is successful.
-It’s not a bad idea to assign your new hire a peer mentor or trainer to help them acclimate to the new role and to learn best practices from a more seasoned sales team member.
-Here’s more on how to onboard your new hire.
+Additionally, onboarding your new hire will require a specific amount of sales training and support to ensure they are successful.
+Even for highly experienced salespeople, it’s crucial that you give them training on your industry, competitors, and the services and products you offer so they’re not tripped up by any potential client questions.
+It’s not a bad idea to assign your new hire a peer mentor or trainer to help them acclimate to the new role and learn best practices from a more seasoned sales team member.